semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 ### Scoring factors

-So the question is simple: How does Elasticsearch (Apache Lucene) calculate the score of a document against a query ?
+So the question is simple: How does Elasticsearch (Apache Lucene) calculate the score of a document against a query?

 Well, there is a lot of factor that has a influence on the final score.
 The score depends on the documents, but also on the query (and so, comparing scores of documents on different queries doesn't make much sense).